 For those who need to carry their bike on trains or up lots of stairs, a folding bike, such as this Brompton Barcelona, may be a great option.
 Despite how they look, they ride quite well.
 These have become very popular in London where thousands of commuters ride them from home to the train or bus and then to the office.

 Electric assisted bikes, or pedelecs, have gained considerable popularity in recent years for those who may need a bit of extra help.
 They allow people to continue cycling as they age and help moms and dads get their loaded bakfiets up hills.
-Due to speeding problems many countries are restricting how much power assist is allowed on bike paths with most limiting power to 200 or 250 watts and assistance to no greater than 15 mph (generally 200 watts of assist at 1 mph tapering off to 0 assist at 15 mph).
+Due to speeding problems and some e-bike riders being less considerate of others, many countries are increasingly restricting how much power assist is allowed on bikeways with most limiting power to 200 or 250 watts and assistance to no greater than 15 mph (generally 200 watts of assist at 1 mph tapering off to 0 assist at 15 mph).

 Everyone’s needs, desires, and budget are different.
 For us the traditional Dutch city bikes were the ticket.
 For others, Electra’s Amsterdam may be a good option or maybe a Linus or Pashley.